-The County Code has been supplemented through Bill 25-14 (Supplement 34).
+The County Code has been supplemented through Bill 20-15.
 To stay up to date, be sure to also review legislation recently enacted by the County Council.

 General Code, LLC is the official publisher of the Baltimore County Zoning Regulations.
-In December 2008, General Code published a new version of the Zoning Regulations that replaces and supersedes any other version of the Zoning Regulations.
 To purchase a hard copy of the new Baltimore County Zoning Regulations, please visit General Code, LLC online or call 800-836-8834.

 New app!
 General Code, LLC has produced a new Search App for Apple and Android Mobile devices and tablets, which can be downloaded from Apple's App Store and Google Play Store.
 Now you never have to be without your copy of the Baltimore County Zoning Regulations.

 Please direct other inquiries related to the Zoning Regulations to the Zoning Review Bureau, Department of Permits, Approvals and Inspections.

 The Baltimore County Code provides for the creation of a Code of Baltimore County Regulations (COBAR), which is to be maintained by the Office of Law.
 The office envisions eventually creating and publishing a volume of COBAR that is similar to the State of Maryland's Code of Maryland Regulations.

 This page will contain links to COBAR regulations as they are adopted by agencies of the County government.
 In some cases, you will be directed to agency web pages that contain links to PDF copies of the regulations; in other cases, you will be directed directly from this page to PDF copies of the regulations.
 In all cases, the links below refer only to regulations that have been specifically drafted or revised for the COBAR project.
 The county has many other regulations that have not yet been revised for the COBAR project but nevertheless remain in effect.